kubernetes/community/keps/sig-architecture/0016-20180601-identifying-api-usage-patterns.md

 enable all kubernetes components to begin transmitting identity and purpose.

-Setting this variable on all pods could be accomplished with an admission or initialization controller allowng all other applications within the cluster to do the same.
+Setting this variable on all pods could be accomplished with an admission or initialization controller allowing every binary run on and within the cluster to do the same.

 Currently this data is transmitted via user-agent, so configuring an audit-logging webhook,